everythinginmoderation2/everythinginmoderation2/README.md

 - 👋 Hi, I’m @everythinginmoderation2
-- 👀 I’m interested in health, music, the world outside of my bubble and learning...particularly growing muscle memory and good habits with the MERN stack.
+- 👀 I’m interested in health, music, the world outside of my bubble and learning...particularly things outside of my (MERN) original comfort zone.
 - 🌱 I’m currently and constantly learning that javascript allows me so many choices for building and understanding a large portion of the www.
-The MERN may be where I start, but may be just that, indeed.
-A start.
+The MERN stack may have been where I started, but strong-typing and OOP details are what will be mixing into my knowledge-base next.
 -
 - In 2018, via FreeCodeCamp and Codecademy, I started and finished much of my intro HTML, CSS, Javascript.